About the LHC

 The Louisiana Humanities Center (LHC) at Turners’ Hall opened its doors in 2007 to provide innovative, respected learning spaces for humanities organizations and non-profit agencies in the state.
 As the LEH’s headquarters in New Orleans and as a vital source of cultural activity, the LHC hosts non-profits, cultural organizations, national corporations, and academic associations for meetings, receptions, and public forums that advance the LEH’s mission.
 The LHC is located at 938 Lafayette Street in the Central Business District of New Orleans.

-The centerpiece of the LEH’s successful 5-year Capital Campaign, the LHC’s Patrick F. Taylor Auditorium hosts innovative, original programs developed by the LEH, including the popular Louisiana Cultural Vistas Release Parties, the Professors Piano Nights, As Told By Themselves: New Orleans Brass Bands, the New Orleans Media and New Orleans Mayors series and screenings of documentary films.
+The centerpiece of the LEH’s successful 5-year Capital Campaign, the LHC’s Patrick F. Taylor Auditorium hosts innovative, original programs developed by the LEH, including the popular Louisiana Cultural Vistas and 64 Parishes release parties, the Professors Piano Nights, As Told By Themselves: New Orleans Brass Bands, the New Orleans Media and New Orleans Mayors series and screenings of documentary films.
 Past rental clients include: the New Orleans Film Festival, Nike, the Urban Institute, the Greater New Orleans Foundation, the Rand Corporation, the Arts Council of New Orleans, the Tennessee Williams Foundation, the Rockefeller Foundation, Alliance Française de La Nouvelle-Orléans, Orleans Parish Public Schools, the Young Leadership Council, the Bureau of Governmental Research, and Americans for the Arts.

 To book your event at the LHC, contact Danice Faulkner-Edwards at 504.620.2630 or firstname.lastname@example.org.